Kestenholz: Economy

 In 2000, there were 346 workers who commuted into the municipality and 676 workers who commuted away.
 The municipality is a net exporter of workers, with about 2.0 workers leaving the municipality for every one entering.
 Of the working population, 11.1% used public transportation to get to work, and 62.6% used a private car.

 Religion

 From the 2000 census, 1,181 or 73.0% were Roman Catholic, while 289 or 17.9% belonged to the Swiss Reformed Church.
 Of the rest of the population, there was 1 member of an Orthodox church who belonged, there were 3 individuals (or about 0.19% of the population) who belonged to the Christian Catholic Church, and there were 14 individuals (or about 0.87% of the population) who belonged to another Christian church.
 There were 27 (or about 1.67% of the population) who were Islamic.
-There FALSE and 1 individual who belonged to another church.
 89 (or about 5.50% of the population) belonged to no church, are agnostic or atheist, and 12 individuals (or about 0.74% of the population) did not answer the question.